 The four exemptions to the Fair Housing Act are:

 - A single-family house sold or rented by the owner, provided the owner does not own more than three such single family houses at one time and provided also that the sale or rental is not advertised in a discriminatory manner and is done without the services of a real estate agent, broker or sales person.
-If the seller does not live in the house at the time of the sale, or was not the most recent resident at the time of the sale, only one sale of such a single-family house within any 24-month period is exempted.
+If the seller does not live in the house at the time of the rental or sale, or was not the most recent resident at the time of the rental or sale, only one sale of such a single-family house within any 24-month period is exempted.

 - Dwelling units or rooms in a building of four or fewer units, provided the owner of the building occupies one of the units as his residence